bitmax-exchange/bitmax-futures-api-doc-v2/source/includes/_spec.md

 ### Contract Position Notional (CPN)

-For the isolated group:

-* CPN = abs(position size * mark price) for the contract in the isolated group
+* CPN = abs(position size * mark price) for the contract

-For the cross group:

-* CPN = sum of abs(position size * mark price) for all contracts in the cross group
+CPN is defined for each contract.

 ### Total Margin